-Guitar Hero Metallica - Game Play
+Guitar Hero Metallica – Game Play (4 out of 5)

 For fans of the series, Guitar Hero Metallica for the Xbox 360 plays with the same quality and consistency of the other titles.
 However, you are not limited to the instrument you play.
 It incorporates the band features similar to Rock Band and Guitar Hero: World Tour.
 The game can be played individually, head to head or with a band (as a standalone or on Xbox Live).
 You can play lead guitar, bass, vocals or drums.